THE DELAWARE ADVANTAGE

-Delaware: One of the World’s Fastest Growing Captive Domiciles: Delaware is one of the fastest growing captive domiciles in the world.
-When Delaware formed the Bureau of Captive and Financial Insurance Products in 2009, Delaware had only 38 captive insurers.
+Delaware: One of the World’s Fastest-Growing Captive Domiciles: When Delaware formed the Bureau of Captive and Financial Insurance Products in 2009, Delaware had only 38 captive insurers.
 Today Delaware boasts over 550 active captives in various types including risk retention groups, special purpose captives, and sponsored cell captives.

 Building on the “Delaware Advantage”: Delaware has traditionally been the preeminent and innovative domicile for U.S. businesses to incorporate.
 The Delaware Advantage is a collection of the many benefits the state of Delaware offers to traditional businesses.
 The advantages of domiciling a captive in Delaware build on these advantages, creating the ideal domicile for captive business.